scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 depart from its predecessor in two important ways.
 First, the new software would be an object-oriented library, written in C++ and exposed to the user as a Python-language library.
-Second, it would be a general-purpose astrodyanmic computing platform, not a dedicated navigation program like the DPTRAJ/ODP.
-The goal was to create a single library that could be used for astrodynamic research, space mission design, planetary science, etc - in addition to deep space navigation.
+Second, it would be a general-purpose astrodynamic computing platform, not a dedicated navigation program like the DPTRAJ/ODP.
+The goal was to create a single library that could be used for astrodynamic research, space mission design, planetary science, etc., in addition to deep space navigation.
 This new project was affectionately named the Mission Analysis, Operations, and Navigation Toolkit Environment, or MONTE-Python for short.